-The people you invite will be able to instantly access the workspace from any browser (no extension required), just like a Google Doc.
+The people you invite will be able to instantly access the space from any browser (no extension required), just like a Google Doc.

 Click the Share button in the top-right of the screen.